ToxicFrog/ss2map/README.md

 `--no-genimages` command line flag to speed things up significantly by skipping terrain generation.

+The output directory needs to exist before it is run.
+Mission files will be listed in the generated maps *in the order specified on the command line*, so make sure you use the order you want:

+    mkdir -p www/maps
+    mishtml \
+      --proplist proplist.ss2 \
+      --gamesys ss2/shockscp.gam \
+      --html-out www/maps \
+      ss2/{earth,station,eng,medsci,hydro,ops,rec,command}*.mis

 ## Known Issues and Future Work

 - The terrain renderer currently assumes all terrain brushes are rectangular prisms.
 This works remarkably well but produces obviously wrong results in a few places.
 Support for cylinders, pyramids, offset pyramids, and spheres is needed.